 On May 5th they posted a video of them playing Barracuda recorded after the show's broadcast ended.

-On May 2 the MiXology (volume 1) album hits the streaming services, Vinyl (500 copies) and CD versions will be released via Domino Records on August 8.
+On May 2 the MiXology (volume 1) album hits the streaming services.
+Vinyl (500 copies) and CD versions are released via Domino Records on August 8.

 It is a companion piece for his Mercy and POPtical Illusion albums, with remixes and a few tracks that did not the make the cut for those albums.
 Of particular interest is the inclusion of Long Way Out of Pain, a new song that was played during his European tour this year.
-Note: Invention of Language can also be found on the Japanese CD version of POPtical Illusion.
+Note: a different mix of Invention of Language can also be found as a bonus track on the Japanese CD version of POPtical Illusion.

 Studio Sparks made a video for Long Way Out of Pain, using elements of artwork by Abby Portner, Bjorn Copeland & design by Rob Carmichael, SEEN.